 If you climb the 109 stairs up to the top of the lighthouse, you can experience the wind blowing through your hair whilst enjoying the impressive view out over the ocean.
 Or what about exploring the bunkers and tunnels that were built into the hillside, beneath the lighthouse, during the Second World War?
 There is also a café, art gallery and souvenir shop, as well as a range of accommodation options a mere stone's throw away.

-On the way out to the Lighthouse is the Children's Zoo (Barnas Dyrepark).
-A farmyard in miniature, it offers children an opportunity to come in close contact with sheep, goats, pigs, rabbits, chicken and alpacas.
-There is also a large section for birds.
+On the way out to the Lighthouse is the Children's Zoo (Barnas Dyrepark), a farmyard in miniature.
+It offers children an opportunity to come in close contact with sheep, goats, pigs, rabbits, chicken and alpacas.
+There is also a large birds section.
 Horse riding is available every day.
 The zoo has a kiosk and a souvenir shop.

 The river Audna runs through Lindesnes municipality.
 Audna is a popular river for fishing with possibilities to catch both salmon and trout.
 The river is split into several sub-zones.
 Fishing licenses can be purchased at Kiwi in Vigeland, at gas stations along the river or online.
 The site at Gislefoss waterfall is suitable for wheelchair users.
 There is also a public toilet.
 In addition to fishing in the river there are several fishing waters easily accessible.
-You will need a license to fish in both river and water.
+Note that you will need a license to fish both in river and water.